Psalms For Life

 while the path of those who spurn him

-Yet what the psalm says of the Messiah is true of all who submit to him, dwelling constantly on God’s word until it becomes part of their lives.
+The psalm’s initial walk-stand-sit progression suggests the way dabbling in waywardness leads finally to its full embrace.
+And what the psalm says of the Messiah is true of all who submit to him: dwelling constantly on God’s word, we make it part of our lives.
 This discipline issues not from demand, but rather delight because God’s word is life-giving.
 While instruction through scripture is primary here, God speaks in many ways.
 The psalmist commends what Calvin called a “teachable frame,” a constant openness to whatever God says to us by whatever means.

 The psalm highlights the contrast between the flourishing God-seeker and the languishing self-seeker, the former a well-rooted tree, the latter wind-driven chaff.
 It doesn’t always look that way: the self-seeker’s end may look nothing like their path in its beginning.
-Indeed, there can be great appeal in being your own god, do whatever you like, and laugh off anyone cramping your style.
-But ironically, such “self-fulfillment” leads to alienation: far from being true freedom, the Western concept of individual autonomy ultimately destroys it.
+Indeed, there can be great appeal in being your own god, doing whatever you like, and scoffing at anyone calling you on it.
+But ironically, such “self-fulfillment” leads to alienation: far from being true freedom, the Western concept of individual autonomy ultimately destroys freedom.
 Letting self-love crowd God out leaves us lost, excluded from the one community that matters.
-Delighting in his word, we flourish because he knows our path, the Hebrew word for “know” (yada‘ ) signifying intimate involvement.
+Delighting in his word, we flourish because God “knows” our path, the Hebrew word for know (yada‘) connoting his intimate involvement.

 While this psalm says nothing explicit about the struggle and suffering the Messiah endures, the second psalm, which completes it, points clearly in that direction.
-Together, these psalms frame the book with life’s great choice: we either listen to God or ignore him, the one yielding fulfillment, the other life’s dissolution.
+Together, these psalms frame the book with life’s great choice: we either listen to God or ignore him.
+Listening yields fulfillment, ignoring him life’s dissolution.

 Rooted in your Father’s word, Jesus, you flourished as no one else ever has.
-I would live like you, Lord.
+I would live like you.
 Yet the choice before me is obscured in countless ways, lest I see how empty loving myself supremely is.
-How much better to find my true self in you.
-Help me cling to your guidance, whatever the cost.
+How much better to find my true identity in you.
+Help me cling to your teaching, whatever the cost.
 Amen.

 This makes him thrive like a tree